Vake93/Infinitesimal/README.md

 # Infinitesimal
-Infinitesimal is a Source Generator that turns up the ASP.NET minimal APIs to 11
+Infinitesimal is a Source Generator that turns up the ASP.NET minimal APIs to 11.
+Let's see how terse we can make this without losing too much functionality.
+This was made in a span of a couple of hours so there are bound to be bugs and PR's are welcomed.

 ![](https://raw.githubusercontent.com/Vake93/Infinitesimal/main/img/Infinitesimal.png)